-Professor Iain Docherty is Dean of the Institute for Advanced Studies.
+Professor Iain Docherty is Dean for the Institute for Advanced Studies.
 He joined the University of Stirling in April 2019.
 Prior to this, he was Professor of Public Policy and Governance and Director of External Engagement at the University of Glasgow Adam Smith Business School.

 Iain completed his BSc in Geography and PhD in Geography and Economic & Social History at the University of Glasgow.